anonwincy/XAUUUSD-Profit-Calculator/README.md

 ## Contributing

-We welcome contributions to improve the XAUUSD Profit Calculator Web Page!
+We welcome contributions to improve the XAUUSD Profit Calculator!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix: